 - Line a muffin pan with paper liners.

 - Make the streusel - Cut the butter into the flour until the mixture resembles coarse crumbs.

-- Stir in the sugar and cinnamon.
+- Stir in the sugar, cinnamon and ¼ cup chopped pecans .
 Set aside.

-- Mix the flour, baking powder, baking soda, cinnamon and ginger together in a large bowl.
+- Mix the flour, sugar, baking powder, baking soda, salt, cinnamon, ginger and nutmeg together in a large bowl.

 - Divide the batter between the muffin cups.

 - Sprinkle the streusel mixture over top of each muffin.

 - Bake from 15 to 20 minutes or until a skewer inserted in the centre of a muffin comes out clean.